vkbo/novelWriter.io/source/about/docs.rst

 Documentation
 *************

-This website includes the documentation for the latest full release of novelWriter as a convenience.
+This website includes the :ref:`documentation <main_documentation>` for the latest full release of novelWriter as a convenience.
 However, the main documentation page is hosted on ReadTheDocs.
 The version hosted there has documentation available for multiple releases of novelWriter, including for the current development efforts.

 The "Stable" version of the documentation always points to the latest release, and should be the same documentation as available on this website.